Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/models.rst

 parameters.
 After learning, the model with the optimized parameters represents the solution.

-However, models can be more general than parameterized families of functions, since they may have an internal state.
-In models with a non-trivial state, the computation of the output depends on the input and the state, and the state may change based on the input.
-Stateful models are attractive for processing sequence information, in contrast to independent data instances.
-Refer to the :doxy:`RNNet` class implementing recurrent multi-layer perceptrons (which are rather functionals than functions) for an example.

-But back to simpler models for now.
-A simple model is the threshold classifier, which receives a real value as input.
-If the value is higher than the internal threshold (the model parameter), then the model assigns a class label of 1, and of 0 otherwise.
-A second example is a linear model, which can for example map vectorial input to a lower dimensional subspace:
+A simple model is a linear model, which can for example map vectorial input to a lower dimensional subspace:

 .. math::
   f(x) = Ax+b

 In this case, we can say that all entries of the matrix *A* and of the vector *b* form the parameters of the model *f*.
-Clearly, the linear model has more parameters than the threshold converter.

-The way a model's parameters should be optimized of course depends on the criterion, or objective function, according to which the model should be tuned.
-Whether or not the optimal parameters can be found analytically will thus depend on both the model as well as of the objective function.
-Many algorithms in Shark are gradient-based optimization methods, which require the model to be differentiable with respect to its own parameters.
+Optimizing parameters often requires derivatives which requires the model to be differentiable with respect to its own parameters.

 The base class 'AbstractModel'